 There are five (5) data files in Microsoft Excel (.csv) comma-delimited format that include the necessary data for completion of teacher and principal APPRs.
 Enclosed with this memo are the data layouts that list detailed information about the data elements included in each data file.

-The two files that include growth scores and ratings for principals and schools responsible for all grades 9-12 and principals and schools responsible for a mix of grades 4-8 and 9-12, which will be available beginning on or about August 31 are:
+The two files that include growth scores and ratings for principals and schools responsible for all grades 9-12 and principals and schools responsible for a mix of grades 4-8 and 9-12, which will also be available beginning on or about October 4 are:

 - 4-8 and 9-12 Principal HEDI – this file contains HEDI ratings and scores for all principals, including combined HEDI ratings and scores for principals with State-provided growth subcomponent data for both grades 4-8 and 9-12; and